Nerdylicious/vms-integrated/docs/Installation Guide.md

 end
 ```
-Save this file as 'Vagrantfile' (if you don't already have this file) in the top level directory for the project.
+Save this file as **Vagrantfile** (if you don't already have this file) in the top level directory for the project.

 To download the VM, run the following command: